This tutorial covers:

 file.

 Completing the setup will automatically trigger the pipeline.
-The pipeline would fail in its first run since you haven’t define the environment variables.
+The pipeline will fail in its first run.
+That’s to be expected because you haven’t defined the environment variables yet.

-On the project page, click Project settings and go to the Environment variables tab.
-On the screen that appears, click Add environment variable button and add the following environment variables.
+Click Project settings from the project dashboard and click the Environment variables tab.
+Click the Add environment variable button to add these environment variables.

 AWS_ACCESS_KEY

-obtained from the IAM role page in the AWS consoleAWS_ACCESS_SECRET
+was obtained from the IAM role page in the AWS console.AWS_ACCESS_SECRET

-obtained from the IAM role page in the AWS consoleAWS_REGION_NAME
+was obtained from the IAM role page in the AWS console.AWS_REGION_NAME

-to a region where you want to deploy your application
+is the region where you want to deploy your application.

-Once you add the environment variables, it should show the key values on the dashboard.
+Once you add the environment variables, the dashboard should display the key values.

 Now that the environment variables are configured, trigger the pipeline again.
 This time the build should succeed.